-In FY 2017, the total amount of funds distributed under the FY 2017 FMA will be \$160,000,000.
-Of this, a total \$70,000,000 has been prioritized for community flood mitigation proposals leaving an estimated \$90,000,000 available for available for FMA if all funding is used.
-FEMA will select remaining eligible applications once all above priorities are met based on benefits to the NFIP.
+The total amount of funds available under the FY 2018 FMA grant program will be \$160,000,000.
+Of this, a total of \$70,000,000 has been prioritized for community flood mitigation proposals leaving an estimated \$90,000,000 available for other FMA priorities.
+FEMA will select remaining eligible applications once all priorities are met based on benefits to the NFIP.